nektro/zigmod/docs/tutorial.md

      - https://zig.pm/ is another supported pacakge index.
 You may add packages from ZPM with `zigmod zpm add <pacakge>`.

 - Other/Git
      - Zigmod supports adding any Git repository as a dependency.
-This is done by manually editing your `zig.mod` and adding a line under either the `dependencies` or `dev_dependencies` keys.
+This is done by manually editing your `zigmod.yml` and adding a line under either the `dependencies` or `dev_dependencies` keys.
 For example, adding a line with this contents would add `apple_pie` to your project: `  - src: git https://github.com/Luukdegram/apple_pie`.
 The URL field may be any valid Git url that you would pass to `git clone`.

 - Other/System Library
      - System libraries are similar to Git dependencies, but instead of `git <url>` it is `system_lib <name>`.